mlcommons/croissant/docs/croissant-spec.md

   </tr>
   <tr>
     <td><a href="http://mlcommons.org/schema/BoundingBox">cr:BoundingBox</a></td>
     <td>Describes the coordinates of a bounding box (4-number array).
-Refer to the section “ML-specific features > Bounding boxes.</td>
+Refer to the section "ML-specific features > Bounding boxes".</td>
   </tr>
   <tr>
     <td><a href="http://mlcommons.org/schema/Split">cr:Split</a></td>
     <td>Describes a RecordSet used to divide data into multiple sets according to intended usage with regards to models.
-Refer to the section “ML-specific features > Splits”.</td>
+Refer to the section "ML-specific features > Splits".</td>
   </tr>
 </table>